andersix/pihole_display/README.md

 The Pi-hole Display Controller is a Python application designed to run on a Raspberry Pi with an attached LCD display.
 It provides a user interface for monitoring Pi-hole statistics and performing system maintenance tasks through physical button controls.

-The application works in conjunction with the Pi-hole Admin Display Dashboard (PADD, included as a git submodule) to provide both visual feedback and control capabilities.
+The application works in conjunction with the Pi-hole Admin Display Dashboard (PADD) to provide both visual feedback and control capabilities.
 It uses the four built-in buttons on the PiTFT 2.8" Plus 320x240 TFT display for functions like dimming the display, updating Pi-hole, and shutting down the system for maintenance.

 The application starts automatically on boot using a startup script called from `.bashrc`.